navneetthakor/RKIT-reconsile/readme.md

     - It will create single row.
     - for multi row grid add multiple such div tags.

-- comman classes used in Grid system.
+- comman classes used in Grid system are follows.